omc02/Kaggle-Learning/Readme.md

 #### Section 7 - Exercise: Machine Learning Competitions
 Enter the world of machine learning competitions to keep improving and see your progress.
 Check out the notebook [here](https://github.com/omc02/Kaggle-Learning/blob/main/Introduction%20to%20Machine%20Learning/07-exercise-machine-learning-competitions.ipynb).

+## Pandas

+#### Section 1 - Creating, Reading and Writing
+You can't work with data if you can't read it.
+Get started here.

+#### Section 2 - Indexing, Selecting & Assigning
+Pro data scientists do this dozens of times a day.
+You can, too!

+#### Section 3 - Summary Functions and Maps
+Extract insights from your data.

+#### Section 4 - Grouping and Sorting
+Scale up your level of insight.
+The more complex the dataset, the more this matters.

+#### Section 5 - Data Types and Missing Values
+Deal with the most common progress-blocking problems.

+#### Section 6 - Renaming and Combining
+Data comes in from many sources.
+Help it all make sense together.